-We are dedicated to preserving and disseminating the historical record of the Southern Pacific Railroad and its affiliates.
-We support railfanning, industrial archeology and accurate scale modeling of this great pioneer railroad of the western United States.
+The mission of the Southern Pacific Historical and Technical Society is to preserve and disseminate the historical record of the Southern Pacific Railroad and its affiliates by promoting preservation, industrial archeology and accurate scale modeling of this great pioneer company which built the Western United States.

 We welcome all to become members of the Society regardless of race, color, religion, national origin, disability, age, marital status, or sexual orientation.

 Please click here to access the "Diversity" section of the Society's website.

 by David M. BernsteinThe San Antonio Division stretches 1,289 miles from Glidden to El Paso, Texas, and southward to the Rio Grande Valley.
 This territory encompasses the vast expanse of western Texas, the ports of Corpus Christi and Brownsville, the rich agricultural lands of southern Texas and the urban centers of San Antonio and El Paso.
 While focusing on the final four decades prior to Southern Pacific’s merger with the Union Pacific Railroad in 1996, Southern Pacific’s San Antonio Division: 1960-1996 also contains detailed history of the companies and lines constituting the San Antonio Division.
 For continuity, the small portions which constituted the Austin and the Houston Division in 1960 have been included.